indrekots/aws-workshop/README.md

 Second and third groups are going to house app and DB servers respectively.
 The fourth one is going to be used by Elastic Load Balancer.
 Name your security groups (e.g. `<your-name>-app-sg`), add a description and place them into your VPC.

-> [!IMPORTANT]
-> When creating security groups, make sure to place them into your VPC

 ### 7.1 Bastion host security group